 Mr Mulenga said after drinking the water, he experienced stomach pains, diarrhea and chest pains and that his sight was also affected.

-Another witness Siku Nkambalume said his wife went to draw water from Kafue River for cooking, bathing and drinking but the following day, he had stomach pain and that him and the children had a runny stomach.
+Another witness Siku Nkambalume said his wife went to draw water from Kafue River for cooking, bathing, and drinking, but the following day, he had stomach pain and that he and the children had runny stomachs.

 He was later informed by a doctor from Chingola’s Kakoso clinic that the water was polluted.